How does the blood atonement of Passover differ from the blood atonement of Yom Kippur?

 Now, on Yom Kippur, the high priest again was involved, but numerous animals (a bull, a ram, goats, and lambs) were sacrificed (Numbers 29:7-11).
 The people themselves were not involved in any of the sacrificing, and none of the animals sacrificed by the high priest were eaten by the general populace.
 In fact, Yom Kippur was/is a solemn day of fasting and denying oneself, rather than of joyous feasting and celebration.

 The sword of the LORD is bathed in blood, it is covered with fat—the blood of lambs and goats, fat from the kidneys of rams.
 For the LORD has a sacrifice in Bozrah and a great slaughter in Edom.
 And the wild oxen will fall with them, the bull calves and the great bulls.
 Their land will be drenched with blood, and the dust will be soaked with fat.
 (Isaiah 34:6,7)Both Passover and Yom Kippur involve the shedding of blood for the forgiveness of sins (Hebrews 9:22).
-Those who voluntarily have recognized Jesus as our Passover Lamb and have accepted His blood atonement for their sins are exempt from God's wrath, nor are they separated from Him after death.
+Those who voluntarily have recognized Jesus as our Passover Lamb and have accepted His blood atonement for the remission of their sins are exempt from God's wrath, and they will not be separated from Him after death.
 However, as a whole, Israel has not done this, since the people have not recognized Jesus as their Messiah nor His blood atonement for their sins.

 Call out to every kind of bird and all the wild animals: "Assemble and come together from all around to the sacrifice I am preparing for you, the great sacrifice on the mountains of Israel.
 There you will eat flesh and drink blood.
 You will eat the flesh of mighty men and drink the blood of the princes of the earth as if they were rams and lambs, goats and bulls—all of them fattened animals from Bashan.
 At the sacrifice I am preparing for you, you will eat fat till you are glutted and drink blood till you are drunk."
 (Ezekiel 39:17-19)